 4. Get Comfortable Before You Board the Plane

 Have your children use the bathroom and brush their teeth before they get on the plane – this is one we learned the hard way.
-We have been standing in the boarding line when someone is desperate to use the bathroom, or worse yet, sitting on the runway and there’s a line five people deep for the toilet.
-Do yourself a favor, have everyone use the restroom and brush their teeth before they get on the airplane.
+We have been standing in the boarding line when someone is desperate to use the bathroom, or worse yet, sitting on the runway, and there’s a line five people deep for the toilet.
+Do yourself a favor, and have everyone use the restroom and brush their teeth before they get on the airplane.
 You’ll thank me for it.

 Another tip on how to deal with jet lag is to have your kids wear comfortable clothes on the airplane.
 Our children have traveled in pajamas (yes, we had some strange looks on the Tube), but I think sweats or anything they can sleep in is a great option. – Kirsten Maxwell, Kids Are A Trip